matthiashaefeli/chess/README.md

-##  This is a Ruby application to get all possible moves for a Figure on a Chess board
+##  This is a Ruby application to get all possible moves for a given Figure and position on a empty Chess board.

 ### Requirements